-The Principal Investigator completes the form "Request For Independent Contractor".
-The original (white) and the yellow copy should be forwarded to The University Corporation Accounting Department, while the pink copy should be retained for the project records.
-The University Corporation Accounting Department must receive the form "Request For Independent Contractor" at least two weeks prior to the expected dates of the services.
+The Principal Investigator completes the form "Request For Independent Contractor" and sends the completed request form to The University Corporation Financial Services Department.
+The University Corporation Financial Services Department must receive the form "Request For Independent Contractor" at least two weeks prior to the expected dates of the services.

-Based on the information provided in the "Request For Independent Contractor" The University Corporation - Accounting Department will prepare a 'Lecturer and Independent Contractor Agreement'.
+Based on the information provided in the "Request For Independent Contractor," The University Corporation - Financial Services Department will prepare a 'Lecturer and Independent Contractor Agreement'.
 Two copies of 'Lecturer and Independent Contractor Agreement,' signed by The University Corporation, accompanied with a prepared invoice will be sent to the independent contractor.

 After receiving the two copies of the 'Lecturer and Independent Contractor Agreement', the independent contractor signs copies, maintains one copy for his/her records and returns the other fully executed agreement to The University Corporation.